EnerNOC/oadr2-ven-python/README.md

 If you do not have an XMPP server, a suggested one to download and run is "OpenFire."
 It was the type of server that this code was tested on.
-Also, if you do not have a VTN that can connect to an XMPP server, it is suggested that you use a program called "Psi," to deliver oadrDistributeEvent payloads via its "XML Console."
+Also, if you do not have a VTN that can connect to an XMPP server, it is suggested that you use a program called `Psi` to deliver oadrDistributeEvent payloads via its "XML Console."

 Please note that while this software should be able to handle 2.0b (OpenADR)